sharkdp/shell-functools/README.md

 ### Usage of `sort_by`

 The `sort_by` command also takes a [function argument](#available-function-arguments).
-In the background, it calls the function on each input line and uses the results to sort the *original input*:
+In the background, it calls the function on each input line and uses the results to sort the *original input*.
+Consider the following scenario:
 ``` bash
 > ls
 document.txt  folder  image.jpg